Skip to main content

 • "score, -flops" would direct Ax to simultaneously maximize score while minimizing flops

-For more information on configuring objectives and outcome constraints, see this recipe.
+See these recipes for more information on configuring objectives and outcome constraints.

 client.configure_optimization(objective="-hartmann6")